-Capitol Federal Savings proudly celebrates more than 115 years of service to our customers and our communities.
+Capitol Federal® proudly celebrates more than 120 years of service to our customers and our communities.
 Throughout its history, the Bank has remained steadfast in its commitment to the American dream of home ownership.
-We thank our many generations of customers for their loyalty and rededicate ourselves to the ideals of the Bank's Corporate Philosophy of Safety in Savings, Sound Lending Policies, and Quality Customer Service.
+We thank our many generations of customers for their loyalty and rededicate ourselves to the ideals of the Bank's Corporate Philosophy of Safety in Savings, Sound Lending Policies, Quality Customer Service and Commitment to Community.
 Customer trust in the strength of Capitol Federal has led us into a new century, and we look forward to a partnership with our customers in the development of our communities and in meeting the challenges our new century will bestow.

 - John B. Dicus, Chairman

 September 16, 1893